 In response to acute overdose, the short-acting opioid antagonist naloxone is considered the criterion standard.
 Naloxone is effective in reversing respiratory depression and coma in patients who have overdosed.
 There is no evidence that subcutaneous or intramuscular use is inferior to intravenous naloxone.
-This prompted discussion of making naloxone available to the general public for administration outside the healthcare setting to treat acute opioid overdose, and in 2014, the FDA approved naloxone as an autoinjector dosage form for home use by family members or caregivers [63].
+This prompted discussion of making naloxone available to the general public for administration outside the healthcare setting to treat acute opioid overdose, and in 2014, the FDA approved naloxone as an autoinjector dosage form for home use by family members or caregivers [65].
 The autoinjector delivers 0.4 mg naloxone intramuscularly or subcutaneously.
-The autoinjector comes with visual and voice instruction, including directs to seek emergency medical care after use [63].
+The autoinjector comes with visual and voice instruction, including directs to seek emergency medical care after use [65].
 In 2015, the FDA approved intranasal naloxone after a fast-track designation and priority review.
 Intranasal naloxone is indicated for the emergency treatment of known or suspected opioid overdose, as manifested by respiratory and/or central nervous system depression.
-It is available in a ready-to-use 2-mg, 4-mg, or 8-mg single-dose sprayer [64; 65; 87].
+It is available in a ready-to-use 2-mg, 4-mg, or 8-mg single-dose sprayer [66; 67; 68].
+In 2023, the FDA approved Narcan, the first over-the-counter naloxone nasal spray [69].
+Narcan is available as a 3-, 4-, or 8-mg single dose, administered in one nostril [70].